TravelMapping/HighwayData/hwy_data/LA/usala1/README.md

 LA124's route through Harrisonburg is not completely clear since LA8 was routed onto a new bridge.

-According to Wikipedia, LA141's two segments are LA141-1 and LA141-2 now.
-GMSV imagery is old.

 LA1055 is not signed along LA450 or LA38 according to GMSV, so the 2 segments of LA1055 will be drafted separately.